Pre-Health FAQ

 How do I become a pre-health student?
 Do I have to apply or sign a form?

 There is no application or form to sign, and nothing to declare.
 The first step is to complete an orientation to your pre-health track.
-Orientations are available to students after matriculation in fall and spring semesters; depending on your pre-health track, the orientation will be held in a live or online format.
+Orientations are available to students after enrollment or as part of New Student Orientation; depending on your pre-health track, the orientation will be held in a live or online format.
 Your pre-health track orientation will cover everything you need to know to get started on your pre-health track: required and recommended courses, GPA expectations, timeline options, extracurricular activities, and more.

 Am I required to have pre-health advising?

 No, pre-health advising is optional.
 Students determine when and how much guidance they want or need.
-Methods of advising include group sessions, online resources, and email exchanges.
-Office appointments are available to students who have completed their pre-health track orientation and meet other criteria for class status, GPA, and course completion.
+Methods of advising include group sessions, online resources, and email communication.
+Office appointments are available to eligible students who have completed their pre-health track orientation and met other criteria for class standing, GPA, and course completion.